-We began monitoring through Greenfleet Monitoring Expeditions on Quilcene Bay in 2010 (see our reports at Greenfleet).
+The Greenfleet Team began its indicator monitoring on Quilcene Bay in 2010.
 During the first 3 years we monitored for dissolved oxygen, turbidity, and to a lesser degree, nitrates.
-Our reports have indicated that Quilcene Bay has very serious problems with high dissolved oxygen which indicates high level of nitrates in the water, and very high levels of suspended solids most of which come from Coast hatchery’s wastewater.
-Then, later that same year, we reported that Pacific Seafood—a large international corporation—had purchased Coast Seafoods with plans for a major expansion. (see list of links for details)
+Our reports have indicated that Quilcene Bay has very serious problems with high dissolved oxygen which indicates high levels of nitrates in the water.
+In late 2011, Pacific Seafood—a large international corporation—purchased Coast Seafoods with plans for a major expansion.

-My concerns about Coast’s expansion were detailed to the Department of Ecology in September.
-In response, Ecology ordered Coast to perform its own wastewater tests in order to ascertain that they were not putting pollutants into the estuary.
+My concerns about Coast’s expansion were detailed to the Department of Ecology in September of 2011.
+In response, Ecology ordered Coast to perform its own waste water tests in order to ascertain that they were not putting pollutants into the estuary.
 (Subsequent investigation showed that Pacific / Coast had already prepared for the expansion to begin immediately after the study was concluded.)
-As expected, the report claimed that “Coast Seafoods Company’s hatchery is fully compliant with applicable regulatory requirements and is not negatively impacting the waters of Quilcene Bay.” (see full report)
+As expected, the report claimed that “Coast Seafoods Company’s hatchery is fully compliant with applicable regulatory requirements and is not negatively impacting the waters of Quilcene Bay.”

 Since spring of 2013 the whole picture has changed.
-According to their website (the Pacific / Coast Hatchery has increased fivefold its pre-purchase number of oyster spat produced. (ie: baby oysters) As a result, wildlife above and below the water surface has been greatly impacted.
+According to their website the Pacific / Coast Hatchery has increased five-fold its oyster spat (ie: baby oysters) production up to 40 billion annually.
+As a result, wildlife above and below the water surface has been greatly impacted.
 For the most part, the birds and mammals are gone—following the fish to somewhere.
-At the end of 2012 and throughout 2013, we blamed this phenomenon on the increased amount of suspended solids in the estuary’s waters.
-But that changed in May of 2014 when Connie and I got a good sniff of the air at the Herb Beck marina.
-Chlorine!
+At the end of 2012 and throughout 2013, we blamed this phenomenon on very high levels of suspended solids, most of which come from Coast hatchery’s waste water.
+But in May of 2014 we found another serious contributor when Connie and I got a good sniff of the air at the Herb Beck marina: Chlorine.

 Chlorine: A Dangerous Toxin

-Our research into chlorine showed that whether used in a backyard pool or a shellfish hatchery, chlorine is very poisonous to most living organisms—including fish and shellfish—at very low levels.
+Our research into chlorine showed that whether used in a backyard pool or a shellfish hatchery, chlorine is very poisonous at very low levels to most living organisms—including fish and shellfish.
 The US Fish and Wildlife Service says that if 1 pint of chlorine is added to 20,000 gallons of water, that water will be poisonous to fish.
 Because chlorine is so deadly to fish and other aquatic animals, it is essential that this form of hazardous waste be removed from effluent before it is poured into our streams and estuaries.
-(See ______) Most developed and developing nations of the world have very strict controls on chlorine in wastewater.
+Most developed and developing nations of the world have very strict controls on chlorine in waste water.

-According to the accompanying graphic (see CG-6) chlorine can combine with other chemicals.
-For example chlorine exposed to ammonia (which is found in oyster feces) forms chloramine, a more persistent form of chlorine.
+Chlorine easily combines with other chemicals.
+For example, chlorine exposed to ammonia (which is found in oyster feces) forms chloramine, a more persistent form of chlorine.
 It can be ingested by many marine animals, killing or weakening them.
 And while some chlorine can simply evaporate, it can also be spread by currents until it eventually reaches harmless levels—causing much harm in the meantime.

 Chlorine as a disinfectant in shellfish hatcheries:

-Chlorine is commonly used in hatcheries, generally in the form of sodium hypochlorite (household bleach) as a disinfectant.
-Because shellfish hatcheries want only “clean” water with microoganisms that result in maximum production, they filter and disinfect incoming water, often using chlorine.
-The water is then typically dechlorinated with sodium thiosulfate after which it is inoculated with special strains of algae they have purchased or, usually, grown in-house.
-Then the tanks and equipment for growing shellfish and their algal food are disinfected between each use.
-The chlorine-laden water and other waste such as feces are drained—and hopefully treated—then the marine water, plus fresh water used for rinsing et cetera, is returned to its source (in our case it’s Quilcene Bay) and the process begins again.
+Because shellfish hatcheries want only “clean” water for maximum production, they filter and disinfect incoming water – often using chlorine.
+The water is then typically dechlorinated with sodium thiosulfate after which it is inoculated with special strains of algae that they have purchased or grown in-house.
+Again using chlorine, the tanks and equipment for growing shellfish and their algal food are disinfected between each use.
+The chlorine-laden water and other waste such as feces are drained—and hopefully treated—then the marine water, plus fresh water used for rinsing et cetera, is returned to its source (in our case to Quilcene Bay) and the process begins again.

 How we test for chlorine:

-Because of limited budget and expertise, we opted to use standard methodology for determining concentrations of free and total chlorine as outlined in the instruction manual for our LaMotte test instrument.
+Because of limited budget and expertise, we opted to use standard methodology for determining concentrations of free and total chlorine as outlined in the instruction manuals for our LaMotte and Hach test instruments.
 We collect samples in sealed glass jars protected from direct sunlight and agitation.
-They are delivered within 15 minutes to our portable facilities inside a 40-foot sailboat to be analyzed by our Smart 3 colorimeter (EPA accepted) using the DPD method—which is commonly used by citizen scientists and for some commercial applications.
-(See details of our testing system.)
+They are delivered within 15 minutes to our portable facilities inside a 40-foot sailboat to be analyzed by our colorimeters using the DPD method—which is commonly used by citizen scientists and for some commercial applications.
+(See details of our testing system below.)

 Legal limits on chlorine use:

-According to the U.S. Environmental Protection Agency it is illegal to discharge wastewater with levels of chlorine higher than 13 parts per billion.
-In direct agreement with the EPA standard, Washington State (WAC 173-201A-240) tells us that at the discharge point the total residual chlorine must not exceed 13 parts per billion.
-Our testing of the Coast / Pacific hatchery’s output indicates that the chlorine at the discharge point and in the surrounding waters are well above that amount.
-(See WAC on ______ )
+Washington State (WAC 173-201A-240) in agreement with the U.S. Environmental Protection Agency tells us that it is illegal to discharge waste water with levels of chlorine higher than 13 parts per billion (13 micrograms per liter).
+Our testing of the Coast / Pacific hatchery’s output indicates that the concentration of chlorine near the discharge point and in the surrounding waters are well above that amount.

-There seems to be no question that the law is being violated when chlorine levels in Quilcene Bay are consistently exceeding 7.5 parts per billion—the legal limit for chronic exposure—which is what is happening according to our analysis.
-(See our results.)
+There seems to be no question that the law is being violated when total chlorine levels in Quilcene Bay are consistently exceeding the legal limit for brief exposure—which is what is happening according to our analysis.
 The only question that remains is what Jefferson County’s Department of Environmental Health, Washington’s Department of Ecology, and the people of Jefferson County will do to stop the pollution.

-How chlorine could be removed the hatchery’s effluent:
+How chlorine could be removed from the hatchery’s effluent:

 We don’t know!
-However, we do know that getting rid of the chlorine won’t remove the other pollutants from the hatchery’s wastewater.
+However, we do know that getting rid of the chlorine won’t remove the other pollutants from the hatchery’s waste water.
 The baby oysters still poop their nutrients—and billions of baby oysters generate a lot of poop, some algae are dumped before they’re eaten by the spat, and there’s bound to be other material and chemicals finding their way into the hatchery’s drains and subsequently into the estuary.
-(See report on suspended solids.)
 Simply, the only way to stop all pollutants will be to build a comprehensive treatment system.

 One idea passed to the Port Commissioners at a public meeting was to replace the hatchery with a commercial marine center for encouraging tourism and local use of Quilcene Bay and Herb Beck Marina.
 Such an idea would, of course, entail much public discussion since the economic issues involving the use of this area are complex.

 However, if Coast/Pacific continues to operate the hatchery in a manner similar to the past 2 years, what will happen to Quilcene Bay and Dabob Bay – and Northern Hood Canal?
-Will we become another Chesapeake Bay and Love Canal where we will then be forced to spend millions of dollars and decades in cleaning up?
-Does anyone really care?
-Do you?
+Will we become another Chesapeake Bay or Love Canal where we will be forced to spend millions of dollars and decades of time to clean it up?